eegli/tinyparse/docs/reference/cli-options.md

 ## Limitations

-As of now, Tinyparse supports only subcommands in the first level.
-Furthermore, all options are global, meaning you cannot (yet) define options that are only valid for a specific subcommand.
+- Tinyparse supports only subcommands in the first level
+- All options are global, meaning you cannot (yet) define options that are only valid for a specific subcommand.

 I am planning to support arbitrary nesting of subcommands and options in the future, maybe via allowing a dedicated subparser for each subcommand.